 Strangely enough this might actually open Facebook up to small claims lawsuits since during your time in Facebook Jail you can’t access your advertising accounts to adjust them or pause them as you desire and effectively Facebook is charging you for something you are next explicitly authorizing. [not a lawyer, possibility of a small claims suit keep coming up in conversations with others]

 Remember this is all because one single person reported my account as fake and the first image I uploaded was not a government issued i.d.
 What if 10 people reported me as fake?
 100?
 1,000?
-There is the possibility that Facebook’s unwavering dedication to automated complaint handling could be manipulated by Black Hat noun plural noun: black hats A marketer who uses their skills and knowledge in nefarious ways either for themselves or clients.
-Derived from the..., competitors of yours, or even government agents looking to cripple businesses for whatever reason they might have.
+There is the possibility that Facebook’s unwavering dedication to automated complaint handling could be manipulated by Black Hat noun plural noun: black hats A marketer who..., competitors of yours, or even government agents looking to cripple businesses for whatever reason they might have.
 And we have evidence of these possibilities already hurting users on Facebook.
 If you read over customer complaints about Facebook on review sites you’ll see that in the past few months (Nov ’16-Jan ’17) users have been blocked from their accounts for long periods of time or permanently due to things such as:

 Each one of these could easily take up to a week to resolve, or if those same reviewers are to be believed if Facebook’s outsourced customer service wants to they could deem the complaint as valid and delete the entire account.

-As Facebook continues to become a Platform noun Any website, mobile app, SaaS, or other digital application which allows the public to own accounts that provide data which can be extracted... of more than content discovery and a place where real lead generation and sales are taking root, this particular dilemma will undoubtedly continue to pester many business owners and marketers.
+As Facebook continues to become a Platform noun Any website, mobile app, SaaS, or other digi... of more than content discovery and a place where real lead generation and sales are taking root, this particular dilemma will undoubtedly continue to pester many business owners and marketers.

 As a person who likes to employ the label ‘white hat’ and prides myself on being ethical this creates a particular conundrum.
 It would seem that the only real way to provide absolute security for your business operations on Facebook, since you can’t rely on Facebook to actually care, would be to hedge against your inevitable time in Facebook Jail by creating fake Facebook accounts that appear as very real members of your company and giving that account administrative access to your pages and ad manager.